HenriqueSFernandes/wolfensteinmock/README.md

 > It was one of the first games that presented 3D graphics, using a raycasting engine to achieve that goal.
 >

 This project was developed by Henrique Fernandes, Rafael Magalhães and Ricardo Oliveira for LDTS 2023.
+Final grade: 19.1/20

 ## Table of Contents